 What is DeepForge?¶

 DeepForge is a development environment for deep learning focused on alleviating these problems.
-Leveraging the flexibility of Torch, DeepForge is able to reduce the complexity of using deep learning while still providing advanced features such as defining custom layers.
+Leveraging principles from Model-Driven Engineering, DeepForge is able to reduce the complexity of using deep learning while providing an opportunity for integrating with other domain specific modeling environments created with WebGME.

 As mentioned above, DeepForge focuses on two main goals: